 Eventually I removed anti-dandruff shampoo completely and observed what actually happened when chemical suppression stopped rather than paused.
 No tapering.
 No rotating brands.
 No backup bottle under the sink.
 Just consequences and data.
 I documented the entire experience including how bad it became before it stabilised.

+That record lives on the Founder's Journey page.
 It is not advice and it is not a recommendation.
 It is simply a timeline of what giving up anti-dandruff shampoo entirely looked like after more than forty years of daily use.
 Some weeks were uncomfortable.
 The insights, however, were permanent.

 This is why stopping suddenly often feels like failure when it is actually withdrawal.
 The scalp is reacting to the removal of conditions it adapted to.
 That reaction does not mean the shampoo was fixing the problem.
 It means recovery never had the chance to begin while suppression was constant.